srwi/FastLEDHub/README.md

 - Control saturation
 - Alarm: Be woken up to an animation slowly fading in
 - Sunset: Automatically fade in an animation when the sun sets at your location
-- Spectroscope: Display spectroscope data from your computer's sound card
 - Compatible with [ha-bridge](https://github.com/bwssytems/ha-bridge) via [http requests](https://github.com/stnkl/FastLEDManager/blob/master/Webserver.cpp)

 ## Requirements